RealAvocado/MovieWebsite/README.md

 An example of a set of movie meta data provided by the API is attached in the appendix.
 <p align="right">(<a href="#appendix">see appendix</a>)</p>

 According to the properties of JSON, every curly bracket pair corresponds to an object and other attributes can be represented by primitive datatype.
-As a result, a Java class called “Movie” with several embedded classes is created to match this JSON object.
-The Jackson library is used to better process the JSON data.
-The @JsonProperty annotation maps the field in the JSON object to a corresponding field in Java Class.
+As a result, a Java class called “Movie” with several embedded classes need to be created to match this JSON object.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>